hectorC/Android_spcmic_recorder/README.md

-# SPCMic 84-Channel Audio Recorder
+# spcmic 84-Channel Audio Recorder

-An Android application for capturing the full 84-channel output of the SPCMic array over USB-C and saving it as 24-bit multichannel WAV files.
+An Android application for capturing the full 84-channel output of the spcmic array over USB-C and saving it as 24-bit multichannel WAV files.
 The app now includes adaptive sample-rate selection and a clipping indicator to simplify field use.

 ## Features

-- **84-Channel Recording** – Streams and stores every channel from the SPCMic array with deterministic channel order.
+- **84-Channel Recording** – Streams and stores every channel from the spcmic array with deterministic channel order.
-- **Sample-Rate Picker** – UI exposes the discrete or continuous rates reported by the connected device (e.g., 48 kHz and 96 kHz for SPCMic).
+- **Sample-Rate Picker** – UI exposes the discrete or continuous rates reported by the connected device (e.g., 48 kHz and 96 kHz for spcmic).
 Requests are negotiated through the USB clock source.
 - **24-bit Uncompressed WAV** – Files are written with the negotiated rate, 24-bit samples, and 84 interleaved channels.
 - **Clipping Indicator** – Latched “Clip” pill lights up if any channel hits 0 dBFS during the take; tap Reset to clear.
 - **USB-C / UAC2 Support** – Communicates directly with UAC-compliant hardware without Android’s AudioRecord pipeline.